Pastor Maldonado: 2018–19

-On 21 March 2018, DragonSpeed confirmed that Pastor Maldonado would contest the entire "superseason" of the World Endurance Championship, in the LMP2 category with an Oreca 07, together with Roberto González, as well as Nathanaël Berthon in the first two rounds, and Anthony Davidson in the rest.
+On 21 March 2018, DragonSpeed confirmed that Maldonado would contest the entire "superseason" of the World Endurance Championship, in the LMP2 category with an Oreca 07, together with Roberto González, as well as Nathanaël Berthon in the first two rounds, and Anthony Davidson in the rest.
 They finished third in their category in the championship.

-Pastor also competed in the 2019 24 Hours of Daytona in the LMP2 category, also with DragonSpeed and alongside Roberto González, Sebastián Saavedra and Ryan Cullen.
+Maldonado also competed in the 2019 24 Hours of Daytona in the LMP2 category, also with DragonSpeed and alongside Roberto González, Sebastián Saavedra and Ryan Cullen.
 They finished first in their category.

 Personal life

-Maldonado is an outspoken political figure, which is rare in the racing world.
-He considers himself a socialist and was a friend of the late Venezuelan president Hugo Chávez.
+Maldonado is an outspoken political figure; he considers himself a socialist and was a friend of the late Venezuelan president Hugo Chávez.
 He was one of the guards of honour at Chávez's funeral.

 Maldonado married Venezuelan journalist Gabriela Tarkanyi on 15 December 2012, in Canaima, Venezuela.
-They had a baby girl in September 2013 and a second daughter in November 2017.
+They have two daughters born in September 2013 and November 2017.